Information Systems Security

 - investigate and employ environmentally sustainable practices within the information security field.

-- Post-secondary diploma or degree with a focus in computer studies, or equivalent work experience in computer networks and operating systems.
+- Post-secondary diploma or degree with a focus in computer science, computer engineering or computer networking, or equivalent work experience in computer networks, operating systems and programming.

 Applicants will be asked to submit a current resume and letter of interest to the Program Coordinator.
 Academic and experiential learning of all applicants will be assessed.